 “Hmm,” he said, tucking a lock of hair behind his left ear.

 He told me about the screenplay he was working on, about his hatred of phones and how he didn’t socialize much because he was so focused on his work.
 I floated vicariously somewhere outside of myself, trying to make the conversation more profound than it was.
 He asked difficult questions but seemed to want simple answers, studying my replies as if I was an explicably complex character he might inhabit later.
-What kind of person are you?
+How do you see yourself?
 What are your parents like?
 What do you want to do with your life?
 When my answers were long-winded, I could sense him disengaging, and as the evening went on he developed the look of someone who has seen and done everything and for whom the world holds no more real mystery, as if he knew what was going to happen between us and was already bored with it.
-He wasn’t arrogant or impolite– not at all.
+He wasn’t arrogant or impolite.
 Just perplexingly and unattainably distant.
-More than once I thought I sensed something like tenderness in his gaze, but—maybe because he didn’t know me very well, or maybe those feelings were reserved for someone else—it never surfaced.
-Maybe it wasn’t really there to begin with and I imagined it, something from his movie character that I projected onto him.
+More than once I thought I sensed a scrap of tenderness in his gaze, but it never surfaced.

 The actor got hungry, so we left the bar and walked until we saw a restaurant that wasn’t packed.
 Billows of eggplant curry smell rolled out the front door, and I knew my new clothes were going to stink for days.
 We were seated next to a blank white wall in the back, at a two-top with a fake plastic succulent terrarium inside a small glass teapot.
 Someone took our drink order.
 Round three for both of us.